It is still possible to downgrade to Windows 10 following Microsoft’s aggressive campaign for widespread Windows 11 adoption.

 This step-by-step guide helps users choose the most suitable method for downgrading from Windows 11 and returning to Windows 10.
 From finding the rollback option to preparing backups and performing a clean installation of Windows 10, we've got you covered.

-• The best method for downgrading to Windows 10 depends on the time elapsed since installing Windows 11.
+- The best method to downgrade to Windows 10 depends on the time elapsed since installing Windows 11.

-• Microsoft gives users the option to roll back to Windows 10 within 10 days.
-After that period, you can still downgrade using Windows installation media.
+- Microsoft allows users to roll back to Windows 10 within 10 days.
+After that period, it is still possible by using Windows installation media.

 Can I Revert to Windows 10?